Mississippi State fires coach Joe Moorhead after 2 seasons

 The Egg Bowl win against Ole Miss seemed to ensure another season for Moorhead, even though it was anything but an ordinary victory.
 Mississippi State nearly blew a late lead on Thanksgiving night, but Ole Miss receiver Elijah Moore was flagged for pretending to urinate in the end zone after scoring a potential tying touchdown in the final minute.
 Ole Miss kicker Luke Logan then missed a longer-than-usual extra point.

-Three days later, Ole Miss fired its coach, Matt Luke, and hired Lane Kiffin less than a week later to replace him.
+Three days later, Ole Miss fired coach Matt Luke and then hired Lane Kiffin to replace him.

 Now Mississippi State is looking for a new coach, too.